anthonyaanderson/Shared-Mobility-Data-Documentation/README.md

 ### Fleet Snapshot Methodology
 In order the count the number of shared mobility devices that are avaialble on city streets we are taking a snapshot count on the hour using the [MDS Status Change Endpoint Data](https://github.com/openmobilityfoundation/mobility-data-specification/blob/main/provider/status_changes.json)

-The process to create an hourly snap shot:
+The process to create an hourly snap shot(See code below):
 1. Take an array of date-times for every hour of a day.
 This gives you the list of snapshot datetimes to check.
 2. For each day-time, filter the status changes data set to before the date-time you are check and back for 7 days.
 This filter will give you all statuc changes up to your day-time and checks 7 days back to see the status that have updated a week before this time.
 3. Create  a list of all of the unique devices within that filtered data. you will use that list to check the status of each device.